20223073/blog/README.md

 # blog

-- a blog repository using jekyll-TeXt theme
+- a repository for a blog made using jekyll-TeXt theme